 Shake well (if you choose to add egg, shake until it hurts).

-Dust with grated nutmeg for garnish.
+Dust with grated nutmeg for a garnish.
+Serve and enjoy.

 Raw Egg Warning

 Consuming raw and lightly-cooked eggs poses a risk for food-borne illness.

 - Many fans of this drink prefer a good cognac and it's really nice when paired with an aged rum.
 Feel free to experiment with other pairings of the two spirits or simply pour your favorite brandy alone.

 - You can vary the milk that you use in the brandy milk punch.
 Make it creamier by using half-and-half or even heavy cream.
 For a lighter choice, use nonfat or 1 percent milk.

 - You can either buy or make your own simple syrup.
 It is two parts sugar to one part water, brought to a boil and simmered for 10 to 15 minutes.
 The homemade version is not only incredibly easy, but it can also save you money.